-The Rockford Park District is pleased to offer an exciting new opportunity to go ice skating or play hockey outdoors at the newly remodeled Eclipse Lagoon in Sinnissippi Gardens on the campus of Nicholas Conservatory & Gardens, 1354 N. 2nd Street, Rockford.
+The Rockford Park District is pleased to offer the opportunity to go ice skating or play hockey outdoors at the Eclipse Lagoon in Sinnissippi Gardens on the campus of Nicholas Conservatory & Gardens, 1354 N. 2nd Street, Rockford.

 When weather permits and conditions are safe, the community is welcome to enjoy open ice skating or open hockey at Eclipse Lagoon daily from 9 a.m. to 10:00 p.m.
 The ice needs to be at least 4 to 5 inches thick for the Eclipse Lagoon to open.
 Rockford Park District staff will check the thickness of the ice daily, and signs alerting residents of the conditions will be posted on site.

 Hockey is available at the north end of the lagoon only.
 Goals are provided and available on a first come, first served basis.

 Heated restrooms are available at the outdoor pavilion.

 Bring your own skates; no rentals on site.

 Ice skating and hockey at the lagoon is FREE.

 Skate at your own risk; no Rockford Park District supervision provided

 Adults are responsible for the children under their care

 Participants may not carry infants or children while skating